Yūka Kageyama: 2023–present: Solo career

-In 2024, Kageyama appeared in the television dramas Hakobiya on TV Tokyo and Haru ni Nattara on Fuji TV.
-From May to June 2024, she portrayed female lead Lana in the first ever stage adaptation of the 1978 animated series Future Boy Conan, held at the Tokyo Metropolitan Theatre.
+In 2024, Kageyama co-starred in the television drama Hakobiya on TV Tokyo and played a supporting role in Haru ni Nattara on Fuji TV.
+From May to June 2024, she portrayed female lead Lana in the first stage adaptation of the 1978 animated series Future Boy Conan, held at the Tokyo Metropolitan Theatre.
+She also started co-hosting Wellmi & Nessko, a short drama and talk show series about health and wellness on Nippon TV.
+She expanded her list of personal credentials with qualifications as a sake sommelier (日本酒の唎酒師, nihonshu no kikisakeshi) and tequila maestro, bringing her total qualifications count to 18.